 Minimizes Pressure Ulcers

-This datapoint gauges the percent of long-term stay residents that developed pressure ulcers .
+This figure is an indication of the percent of long-term stay patients that suffered from pressure ulcers .
 We bake this statistic into our nursing grades.

 Minimizes Serious Falls